 Will You Suffer Lost Income?

 Once you’ve figured out how you plan to pay for grad school, consider the other cost–your lost income.
 The time you spend studying is time you’re not spending in the workforce.
 How much of a salary can you forsake, in the hopes of earning a higher income in the future?
 (For example: If you’re making $40,000/year without a graduate degree, multiply that by the years that you’ll be in school.
 Can you afford to lose that much income?)
+If you decide you can make the sacrifice then to get the most out of this substantial investment in your education it is crucial that you be fiscally responsible to stay on top of loan payments and living expenses.

 Is It Likely To Bump Your Salary?

 Before you apply for grad programs, research how that particular graduate degree is likely to affect your salary after graduation.
-According to a Kiplinger study, finance, business, and mathematics degrees are worth the debt, while advanced degrees in like the arts, communications, and journalism are less likely to come with financial rewards.
+According to a Kiplinger study, finance, business, and mathematics degrees are worth the debt, while advanced degrees in the arts, communications, and journalism are less likely to come with financial rewards.